Lansdale, Pennsylvania

 Lansdale is a borough in Montgomery County, Pennsylvania, United States.
-It is a densely-populated commuter town, with many residents traveling daily to Philadelphia using SEPTA Regional Rail's Lansdale/Doylestown Line.
-In 1900, 2,754 people lived here; in 1910, 3,551; and in 1940, 9,316 people were inhabitants of Lansdale.
+It is a densely populated commuter town, with many residents traveling daily to Philadelphia using SEPTA Regional Rail's Lansdale/Doylestown Line.
+In the year 1900, 2,754 people lived here; in 1910, 3,551; and in 1940, 9,316 people were inhabitants of Lansdale.
 The population was 18,773 at the 2020 census.

 Lansdale is the center of the North Penn Valley, a region which includes the surrounding townships and boroughs.
 It is located 27 mi southeast of Allentown and 21 mi north of Philadelphia.

 History

 Founding

 The earliest known settlers in Lansdale were members of the Jenkins family.
 At the peak of its growth, the Jenkins homestead occupied approximately 120 acres of land.
 The construction of the North Pennsylvania Railroad (later absorbed into the Reading Railroad) during the 1850s contributed to rapid growth and expansion in Lansdale.
 Employment opportunities generated by the railroad brought settlers, housing, and local businesses to the area.